 I. Introduktion.
 Largo

 Already the beginning of the introduction is ingenious.
 A short, somber motif of three descending chords in the orchestra (actually two, with an acciaccatura on the second one) defines the mourning atmosphere, the mood for major parts of the concerto.
-Venzago kept those cords dark, muted, retained.
-Thereafter, the soloist took over, and throughout the short introduction, the orchestra stayed in the background with its short interjections.
+Mario Venzago kept those cords dark, muted, retained.
+Thereafter, the soloist took over, and throughout the short introduction, Venzago kept the orchestra with its short interjections in the background.

 Theresa Bokány was unpretentious both in her appearance, as well as in her playing.
 Yet, she captured and kept the listener’s attention with the warm, velvety tone of her instrument.
 Her playing appeared entirely natural, never was excessively expressive.
 Her tone was simple, often even without vibrato.
 At the same time, the instrument miraculously projected through and above the orchestra, throughout the nave, even when she was playing pianissimo, or in the highest of flageolets.
 The phrases from the chorale in the introduction formed an intense lamentation—so urging, so touching.

 Throughout the concerto, Theresa Bokány maintains her musical presence, the intensity of her playing.
 With this, she carries the performance and the composition.
-Especially in the slow movements, her part is extremely exposed, especially the intonation utterly critical, particularly in the extreme heights.
-Here, the violinist’s intonation was very firm, seemed infallible, and her playing gave a clear testimony of the artist’s intimate familiarity with the characteristic style of this music.
+Especially the slow movements expose her part to the extreme.
+Especially the intonation utterly critical, particularly in the extreme heights.
+Here, the violinist’s intonation was very firm, seemed infallible.
+Her playing gave a clear testimony of the artist’s intimate familiarity with the characteristic style of this music.